-Response: It is not anticipated that redevelopment will occur at this time, but when it does, it will comply with this Guideline.
+Response: It is not anticipated that redevelopment will occur at this time, but when it does, the property owner will endeavor to comply with this Guideline.

 10. New urban spaces should contain direct access from the adjacent streets.
 They should be open along the adjacent sidewalks and allow for multiple points of entry.
 They should also be visually permeable from the sidewalk, allowing passersby to see directly into the space.